 If you have traveled heavily, you have probably tried to convey the extent of your travels by condensing it down to a single number.
 It might be the number of countries you’ve visited or the number of states or provinces in your country you have been to.

-Answering the question “how many countries have you been to?” is not as straight forwards as it may appear.
-While many places are obvious, the definition can sometimes be slippery and broader than you might think.
+Determining how many countries there are in the world is not as straightforward as it may appear.
+While many countries are obvious, the definition of a country can sometimes be slippery and broader than you might think.

 The UN doesn’t cover everything, however.
 If you watched the opening ceremony at the Olympics, you will have noticed that over 200 countries were represented.
 200 is greater than 193, and the Vatican doesn’t have an Olympic team (but it would be kind of cool if it did).
 This leads us to…